microsoft/rnx-kit/packages/rn-changelog-generator/README.md

 - Due to how react-native’s
   [release process](https://github.com/facebook/react-native/wiki/Release-Process)
-  works, we want to be able to exclude previously cherry-picked commits from the changelog entry of a next version.
+  works, we want to be able to exclude previously cherry-picked commits from the changelog entry of the next version.

   However, with `git`, cherry-picked commits will have different commit hashes than their original counterparts–as they exist in the `main` branch.
 Because